Shota Oni

-(ショタおに, Shota Oni) is a Japanese boy's love manga series written and illustrated by Miyuki Nakayama.
-It began serialization on NTT Solmare's Comic C'moa website under Square Enix's Gangan BLiss boy's love manga brand in September 2021.
-An anime adaptation has been announced.
+(ショタおに, Shota Oni) is a Japanese boys' love manga series written and illustrated by Miyuki Nakayama.
+It began serialization on NTT Solmare's Comic CMoa website under Square Enix's Gangan BLiss boy's love manga brand in September 2021.
+The story follows Tsubaki, a boy in elementary school who loves his teenage friend Yū.
+An anime television series adaptation produced by Studio Hibari, titled Ore to Yu Nii!, is set to premiere in January 2027.